tuxtor/the-j/src/main/jbake/content/blog/2026/2026-03-22-Proxmox-Oracle-Rocky-Linux-Homelab.md

 Yes but **not exactly money-wise**.

-Between the mini-pc, SSD disks, a UPS and a living-room friendly rack I invested amlmos $600 and my electricity bill increased arround $3 per month. **Also, I added an old Android phone as a monitoring gimmick running Beszel in kiosk mode**.
+Between the mini-pc, SSD disks, a UPS and a living-room friendly rack I invested almost $600 and my electricity bill increased arround $3 per month. **Also, I added an old Android phone as a monitoring gimmick running Beszel in kiosk mode**.

 Let's say my raw yearly cost is about $ 650, which doesn't account for my hourly rate (you put a number, Java tech lead, working remotely, etc.).
 If I consider that, this whole project is a cash-burner vs. just buying subscriptions.